 Getting to Tulum is very easy.
 And you have tons of options to choose from – you can rent a car, use local buses or ADO (shared coach).
 Taxis will be expensive than ADO of course.
 And if you think you don’t need a car for the rest of your trip, then you can save the car rental fees and just opt for an ADO.

-- Cancun Airport to Tulum is about 1.75 hours and you pay just $7 USD in an ADO.
+- Cancun Airport to Tulum is about 1.75 hours and you pay just $7 USD in an ADO bus.
 Convenient and economical.
 You will find an ADO stand at the airport.
 Taxis are also available at the airport area.
 Many tourists explore Isla Mujeres and then proceed to Tulum for a day or two.

 - Tulum is about 1 hour from Playa del Carmen and about 2 hours from Cancun.